 - Enter Text in iPoint Compliance (if used) or directly in iPoint SCIP.

 - Provide SUI by SVHC from iPoint Compliance (Some configuration is required).

-Does iPoint SCIP translate actual Tariff (TARIC) codes into the IUCLID standard?
+Does the iPoint SCIP Database Connector translate actual Tariff (TARIC) codes into the IUCLID standard?

 Can I select the TARIC code from a list?